who-knows-inc/whoknows_variations/README.md

 You can record tests by running `npx playwright codegen`.
 This will generate a test file based on your interactions with the website.

+Consider how you will create your test environment.
+Will you:

+- Run the tests in the Github Action runner?
+- Run the tests in a test environment before deploying?
-Consider whether you want to run the test in a Github Action runner or after the website has been deployed.
-Or both?
-Consider creating a test environment before deploying.
+- Run the tests after the website has been deployed?

+Or maybe a combination of these options?